adobe/pdfservices-java-sdk-samples/README.md

 ### Export PDF To Other Formats
 These samples illustrate how to export PDF files to other formats.
 Refer to the documentation of ExportPDFOperation.java to see the list of supported export formats.
+Please note that exporting PDF to images results in a zip archive.
+To export PDF to a list of images refer to the documentation of ExportPDFToImagesOperation.java.

 #### Export a PDF File To a DOCX File